musosoft/hlstatsx-community-edition/README.md

 - **Fixed Problems in code**
 - **Fixed Appearance and UI issues**

 Currently, this fork is being tested on **[stats.lamateam.eu](http://stats.lamateam.eu)** with a Counter-Strike: Source server.
+Other games need more testing.
+Please [Report Issues](https://github.com/musosoft/hlstatsx-community-edition/issues).

-If you need it hosted on a free VPS or need installation assistance, please feel free to reach out.
+Thank you for cooperating, submitting issues, pull requests or any other help.
+If you are lost, want it deployed on my hosting or need private installation assistance, please feel free to [Reach Out](https://muso.sk/contact) directly.

 ## :loudspeaker: Important Changes